Capybara Café Koh Samui – Why We Regret Visiting (2025 Review)

 This Isn’t Just Unethical — It’s Cruel

 I haven’t been to a zoo in over 20 years.
-And I definitely don’t support animal cafés where animals are just there for entertainment.
+And I definitely don’t support animal cafés where animals are kept solely for entertainment.

 But somehow, this place felt even worse than what I remembered from back then.